 - 1VerdictThe latest Mercedes E-Class hybrid is available with petrol or diesel power, and is a comfortable alternative to the sportier BMW 530e

 - 2Range, MPG, CO2 & chargingThe Mercedes E-Class hybrid has a decent electric range and impressive CO2 and MPG figures, on paper at least

-- 5Interior & comfort - currently readingInterior comfort, luxury and technology is a Mercedes E-Class speciality and the latest model doesn't let the side down
+- 5Interior, dashboard & comfort - currently readingInterior comfort, luxury and technology is a Mercedes E-Class speciality and the latest model doesn't let the side down

 - 6Boot space, seating & practicalityThe Mercedes E-Class hybrid’s battery reduces boot space quite considerably, but the E 300 de is at least available as an estate